 Peer Mentors assist FYI 100 faculty within their course and serve as advocates for the needs, interests, and rights of first-year students.
 The mentors will be involved in aspects of FYI: 100 (First Year Introduction) course instruction including syllabus planning, facilitating class discussions, and spending out-of-class time with students.
-The peer mentor role can include organizing social events, helping students connect with student groups on campus, managing the FYI 100 online “Learning Management System” and explaining academic advisement and registration procedures.
+The peer mentor role can include organizing social events, helping students connect with student groups on campus, giving presentations on college survival skills such as time management, advising, registration and financial literacy.

 You are eligible to be a peer mentor for FYI 100, if you meet or exceed the criteria listed below.